-I don’t remember the issue–I was a teenager, so there were any number of them to choose from.
-Something, somewhere, contradicted what I had been taught and threatened to shift my entire worldview (or so my 15-year-old mind reasoned).
+I don’t recall the issue I was facing; I was a teenager, so there were any number of them to choose from.
+Something, somewhere, contradicted what I believed and threatened to shift my entire worldview (or so my 15-year-old mind reasoned).

-My deep, adolescent response was something like, “I dunno,” when I was really thinking, Huh?
-I have NO IDEA what the Bible says about it!
+My thoughtful, adolescent reply was something like, “I dunno,” when I was really thinking, I have NO IDEA!
 That’s why I’m asking you…THE PASTOR!

-I’ll never forget what he said: “Why don’t you find out and then we’ll talk about it.”
+I’ll never forget what he said: “Why don’t you go find out what the Bible says, and then we’ll talk about it.”

 That one response rocked my 15-year-old world.
 I had always relied on my dad for answers to deep Biblical questions–I would ask, he would answer, and I would go on with my life.
-For the record, I was fine continuing that arrangement!
+I had been fine with that arrangement, and I was OK continuing it!

 Since it was the Dark Ages (before Biblegateway.com), Dad gave me some passages to look up, and I went to work.
 I studied the Scripture, formed my own opinions then, just like he promised, we discussed it.
 It was a lot more work than our previous arrangement, but it taught me a valuable lesson that followed me into adulthood: